hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ivory/graber.md

 2. **Fixtures:**  The `driver` and `graber` fixtures provide instances of these mock objects to test cases, making the tests more organized.

-3. **Exception Handling:** The `test_grab_page_execute_locator_exception` demonstrates a correct way to test for exceptions: using `pytest.raises`.
+3. **Exception Handling:** The `test_grab_page_execute_locator_exception` demonStartes a correct way to test for exceptions: using `pytest.raises`.
 This case showcases how to check if the correct exception type is raised and if its message contains the expected error string.

 4. **`asyncio.run`:**  I've consistently used `asyncio.run` within each test, ensuring the asynchronous code runs to completion before assertions.